binary-cats/laravel-twilio-webhooks/README.md

 }
 ```

 Spatie highly recommends that you make this job queueable, because this will minimize the response time of the webhook requests.
-This allows you to handle more Mailgun webhook requests and avoid timeouts.
+This allows you to handle more Twilio webhook requests and avoid timeouts.

 After having created your job you must register it at the `jobs` array in the `twilio-webhooks.php` config file.\
 The key should be the name of twilio event type.\